 Metaphors and Symbols

 Meanwhile, historians still debate as to whether the tale might be really have just been allegorical - referring, for instance, to a migration of young people away from the area, or to some terrible disease such as the plague (even though the original story predates the plague times in that part of the world).
-The political symbolism of the subject has, of course, rarely gone unnoticed – becoming a kind of dance macabre in which innocent young people are exploited or led astray by those in positions of power.
+The wider symbolism of the subject has, of course, rarely gone unnoticed – becoming a kind of dance macabre in which innocent young people are exploited or led astray by those in positions of power.
 An easy enough analogy.

 This extraordinarily colourful and intense mural painting by Maxfield-Parrish from 1909 can be seen in the Pied Piper Bar of the Palace Hotel in San Francisco.